 Other reason could be that your employer is non-compliant with government’s directives.

-You see, agencies that participated in the wage enhancement program were to provide a “Certificate of Compliance” to the Ministry through the LIHN they are associated with.
+You see, agencies that participated in the enhancement program were to provide a “Certificate of Compliance” to the Ministry through the LIHN they are associated with.

 The deadline to provide this certificate was August 15, 2016.